Pinnoctopus ornatus

-Callistoctopus ornatus (ornate octopus) is a tropical species of octopus native to the Indo-Pacific region.
+Pinnoctopus ornatus, the ornate octopus, is a tropical species of octopus native to the Indo-Pacific region.
 Other common names include white-striped octopus and night octopus, in reference to its nocturnal habits.
 It was previously known as Polypus ornatus.
 C. ornatus is edible and was recorded in a Hawaiian market in 1914 by S. S. Berry.

 Description

-The upper arms of Callistoctopus ornatus are much longer and thicker than the other arms.
+The upper arms of Pinnoctopus ornatus are much longer and thicker than the other arms.
 They are pink to red in colour with paired white spots down the arms and short longitudinal white stripes on their mantle.
 This species can weigh several kilograms, and can reach an armspan of up to 2 m.

 The body is oval-shaped to elongate and the eyes are large.
 The arms are about six times the length of the body with the front pair being the longest.
 Each arm has two rows of suckers.
 The webs are shallow.
 The skin is fairly smooth with long flaps able to be raised in the white stripes on the sides of the body.